br-na-pm/BuildVersion/README.md

 - Possible cause: The local task was renamed and the PowerShell script cannot find it.
   - *Remedy*: Update the PowerShell script's `$ProgramName` parameter (default `"BuildVer"`) to match the task name in the project.

-> BuildVersion: Git in not installed or unavailable in PATH environment
+> BuildVersion: Git is not installed or unavailable in PATH environment
 > BuildVersion: Please install git (git-scm.com) with recommended options for PATH

 - Possible cause: Using the git client Sourcetree with the embedded git preference.